Bubbly. Champs. Sparkles. Brut.

-In the end, the audience favorite was . . . (drumroll, please) . . . the 2010 Argyle Vintage Brute with the Pix Patisserie dessert.
-Hooray!
+In the end, the audience favorite was . . . (drumroll, please) . . . the Argyle Vintage Brut with Pix Patisserie Dessert!
 That was my favorite!
 Although, the chefs all did a fantastic job in crafting beautiful and delicious desserts to pair with the Argyle sparkling wines.

-Sparkling wine can only go by the name of Champagne if it is produced in the Champagne region of France.
+Sparkling wine can only go by the name of Champagne on its label if it is produced in the Champagne region of France.

 Cava is sparkling wine made in Spain.

 Brut is the most popular style of sparkling wine, which means it is dry -- this kind typically pairs well with food.

 Demi-Sec means it is a very sweet sparkling wine, like a dessert wine.

 The bubbles in sparkling wine come from the second fermentation process which occurs within the bottle.
 The winemaker adds sugar and yeast, which produces carbon dioxide and traps millions of bubbles inside the bottle.